-If you want to protect any interest payments from owing tax, then an ISA can help here.
+If you want to protect any interest payments from owing UK tax, then an ISA can help here.
 Bear in mind you might already fall below the threshold of having to pay tax on these interest payments anyhow.
 Remember our handy table up at the top of the page?

 Depending on your relationship with paperwork, the task of completing a self-assessment tax return might make the general savings account more daunting.
 With an ISA, you don't have to worry about that.

-Will I go over my Personal Savings Allowance?
+Will I go over my personal savings allowance?

-For instance, if you were earning 1% interest on your savings account, you would need to have £100,000 deposited to earn £1,000 in savings interest.
+If you were earning 1% interest on your savings account, you would need to have £100,000 deposited to earn £1,000 in savings interest.

 Still, it's worth double-checking how your savings measure up to your PSA.
 And if you have a lot of cash in savings, an ISA will guarantee you steer clear of ever paying tax on interest.